-Orders for diagnostic tests, including laboratory tests, must be patient specific and include the rationale/need for the test requested.
+Orders for diagnostic tests, including laboratory tests, must support the test ordered for the patient that received the services.
 Panel testing is restricted to panels published in the current CPT manual.
 Orders must be signed and dated by the ordering health care professional.
 "Custom" panels are not specific to a particular patient and are not reimbursable.
 Additionally, these services are not reimbursable: Routine screenings, including quantitative (definitive) panels, performed as part of a clinician's protocol for treatment, without documented individual patient assessment.